tterb/PlayMusic/README.md

 <img title="" alt="Description" src="https://cloud.githubusercontent.com/assets/16360374/22623856/4459294c-eb1e-11e6-86e0-7a8392da4061.png" width="900" />

   This [Rainmeter] skin provides [Google Play Music] users the ability to access their active media tastefully on their desktop.
-Featuring three variants, this skin displays the Album Artwork, accompanied by the Title, Artist, and Album of the song being played, as well as the status of both the *shuffle* and *repeat* features.
+Featuring three variants, this skin displays the Album Artwork accompanied by the Title, Artist, and Album of the song being played, as well as the status of both the *shuffle* and *repeat* features.
   Additionally, this skin also includes a variety of supplementary features including a customizable visualizer, scalability, as well as volume control and minimization functionalities.

 #### In Progress:
-  * Add requested support for Spotify as well as other media players
+  * Add requested support for *Spotify* as well as other media players
   * Improve element color adaptability for light and dark album artwork
-  * Add performance and further customization to visualizer
+  * Add performance settings and further customization to visualizer
 <br>

-***Note:***&nbsp; Due to current limitations, it's not yet possible to integrate remote control of GPMDP into the skin, though a feature request has been made to the developers and I believe this functionality can be expected in future updates.
+***Note:***&nbsp; Due to current limitations, it's not possible to integrate remote control of GPMDP into the skin, though the developers have been made aware of this feature request and I believe this functionality can be expected in future updates.
 <br>

 ------------------------------------------------------------------------------